-• The market risk governance structure and processes were sound and remained effective.

-- The established framework, encompassing risk policies and measurement methodologies and limits, successfully controlled the Group's financial market activities and identified potential risks due to market volatility. - assess, adjust and seek approval on selective risk appetites Trading exposures were monitored daily to ensure that risks were within the internal thresholds set and that any extreme events taking place would be triggered through this mechanism.
+- The market risk governance structure and processes were sound and remained effective. - The established framework, encompassing risk policies and measurement methodologies and limits, successfully controlled the Group's financial market activities and identified potential risks due to market volatility. - Trading exposures were monitored daily to ensure that risks were within the internal thresholds set and that any extreme events taking place would be triggered through this mechanism.